-For any specific purpose that we notify you of at the time your personal information is collected.
+For any specific purpose that we notify you of at the time when your personal information is collected.

-We have strict security procedures covering the storage of your information in order to prevent unauthorised access and to comply with the terms of the Privacy Act 1993.
+We have strict security procedures covering the storage of your information in order to prevent unauthorised access and to comply with the terms of the Privacy Act 2020.

 We do not sell, trade or rent your personal information to others.
 All data is stored behind corporate firewalls and only specific employees can access your personal data.
 The DCC has in place measures to protect against the loss, misuse and alteration of your personal information.
 Our servers are protected by reasonable physical and electronic security measures.

 This means that sometimes we may ask you for proof of identity or for other personal information before we can process your enquiry further.